Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost: Discussion

 \section{Discussion}

 We have developed a Bayesian semiparametric method for estimating the PSD of a stationary time series, focusing on LISA noise characterization.
 The PSD is expressed as the geometric mean of a parametric model and a nonparametric P-spline correction, combining the efficiency of a well-specified parametric form with the flexibility and robustness of a nonparametric approach.
-A logarithmically spaced frequency grid ensures resolution where the data are most informative.
-At the same time, quantile-based knot placement focuses model complexity on regions with the most significant deviations from the parametric PSD.
+Non-uniform knot placement focuses model complexity on regions where the data are most informative.
 A hierarchical penalty prior regularizes the spline coefficients, mitigating overfitting without compromising adaptability.

 Simulation results demonstrate that the method is both accurate and consistent.
 When the parametric component is well-specified, as in the AR(4) case, the nonparametric correction only applies minor, targeted adjustments, resulting in substantially lower IAE than for a flat-spectrum starting model.
 In both cases, the IAE decreases with increasing sample size, illustrating that the estimator converges to the true PSD in the large-sample limit.
 Moreover, improved parametric templates led to markedly better computational efficiency, with fewer knots achieving accurate estimates.
 Therefore, the ability to achieve high accuracy with relatively short time series highlights the value of incorporating informed parametric structure when available, as it also reduces the computational effort required to attain comparable accuracy when a suitable parametric model is unavailable or does not provide a good fit.